 Conversation 17 - G-Man: J. Edgar Hoover and the Making of the American Century by Beverly Gage ($35.00)

 Conversation 20 - Six Basic Cooking Techniques: Culinary Essentials for the Home Cook by Jennifer Clair ($20.00)

 LEAP Year Event Restaurants

 LEAP is delighted to partner with these local restaurants!
-Dinner-Included Tickets to Zoom Conversations (except Conversation #19, a virtual cooking class) include a three-course meal from one of the following eateries.
+Dinner-Included Tickets to Zoom Conversations (except Conversation #20, a virtual cooking class) include a three-course meal from one of the following eateries.
 Each restaurant will offer at least two three-course dinner choices, including appetizer or salad, entrée, and dessert.

 To view the full list of menu options, click here.
 You will be able to select your meal from a limited menu on the ticket reservation form below.
-Please plan to pick up your meal on the day of the event between 4-6 pm (or, for Conversation #9, from Union League Café: between 2 to 4pm).
+Please plan to pick up your meal on the day of the event between 4-6 pm.

 1032 Chapel St, New Haven, CT 06510